dithier/hw0/README.md

     Did you use any external resources?
 (Cite them below) edit me

-For Homework 0, don't forget to include the screenshots in your repository in .png or .pdf format!
+Don't forget to include the screenshots in your repository in .png format!

 Logistics
 For this assignment (and every assignment/lab), you must login into the servers through your_khoury_name@login.khoury.northeastern.edu to complete and test your work.
 The reason is that this is a consistent architecture where your submission will be graded.